emma-wilson/syrf_userguide/annotation.md

 ![alttext](figs/Fig_Question_design.png)

 ### Question Editing
 At present, questions can only be added or deleted.
 Individual questions cannot be edited or changed order.
-This is primarility due to our database structure and questions and an editing feature will be implemented in an upcoming release.
+This is primarility due to our database structure.
+An editing feature will be implemented in an upcoming release.

 ## Question Categories
 Annotation questions are entered into the following categories depending on what information they ask about: